-Exploration of foundational play therapy theories.
-Examination of foundational play therapy techniques.
-Application of foundational play theories and techniques to clinical issues with children, adolescents and families.
+Exploration of non-directive play therapy philosophy and principles.
+Examination of theories and technique of non-directive play therapy.
+Application of non-directive play theories and techniques to clinical issues with children, adolescents and families including therapeutic use of metaphor.